NEWS & EVENTS

 NEW DEVELOPMENT MAP FROM THE CITY

-Local business owners and neighbours will now be able to view plans and renderings for developments in their communities and make comments directly through the website.
+Residents will now be able to view plans and renderings for developments in their communities and make comments directly through the website.

 Comments gathered from citizens help The City provide direction to applicants on their applications, which in turn creates better development outcomes in communities.